+PRODUCT

+WARRANTY

+SERVICE SUMMARY

-PRODUCT WARRANTY SUMMARY Welcome to the exciting world of RV traveling and the growing family of recreational vehicle owners.
+Welcome to the exciting world of recreational vehicle traveling and the growing family of RV owners.

 Congratulations on your purchase of a Newmar product.
-We sincerely thank you for choosing Newmar as your recreational vehicle.
-We hope that you will enjoy many miles of traveling.
+We sincerely thank you for choosing a Newmar RV.
+We hope you enjoy many miles of traveling.
 Your new vehicle was built with care using today's technology and old world craftsmanship.
 We, at Newmar, strive to build vehicles that are safe, dependable, and comfortable to provide years of carefree, pleasant traveling.

-With your new Recreational Vehicle purchase, Newmar provides a thirty-six (36) month limited warranty.
-Please read the Limited Warranty and all other component warranties that apply to the equipment installed on your unit.
+With your new RV purchase, Newmar provides a thirty-six (36) month limited warranty on all of its products, excluding the American Star.
+Please read the Limited Warranty and all other chassis and component warranties that apply to the equipment installed on your unit.

-Carefully read both the instructions in the Newmar Owner's Guide and the booklets supplied by the component manufacturers for important operation, safety, and maintenance information.
-Your dealer should be consulted should you have any questions.
+Carefully read both the instructions in the Newmar Owner's Guide and the booklets supplied by the chassis and component manufacturers for important operation, safety, and maintenance requirements/information.
+Your dealer should be consulted if you have any questions.
 If your dealer is unable to answer the questions to your satisfaction he will refer you to our staff for assistance.
 Our customers are extremely important to us and we will make every effort necessary to ensure your satisfaction.

-The limited warranties issued by component manufacturers require periodic service and maintenance, and the owner's failure to provide this service and/or maintenance will result in the loss of warranty coverage.
-The owner should review the Newmar Corporation limited warranty and other manufacturer's limited warranties of all components applicable to this vehicle.
-To activate the warranties on the components within your Newmar recreational vehicle, be sure to file the appropriate registration card with the component manufacturer as described with the individual instruction booklet.
+The limited warranties issued by the chassis and component manufacturers require periodic service and maintenance.
+The owner's failure to provide this service and/or maintenance may result in the loss of warranty coverage.
+The owner should review the Newmar Corporation Limited Warranty and other manufacturer's limited warranties on all components applicable to this vehicle.
+Be sure to file the appropriate registration card with the component manufacturer as described in the individual instruction booklet to activate the warranties on the components in your Newmar RV.
 Again, thank you and welcome to our Newmar family.